Jhansi-123/Springboot-BuildTest/README.md

 # Springboot-BuildTest

-Spring Boot application with SOme endpoints and test cases.
+Spring Boot application with Some endpoints and test cases.